giancarlo/gbc/docs/language-reference.md

 ### Completion

-Functions complete execution once all expressions have been evaluated and their corresponding values emitted to the next block in the chain.
+Blocks complete execution once all expressions have been evaluated and their corresponding values emitted to the next block in the chain.
 This means:

 -   The function does not wait for any response or processing from the next block in the chain before continuing.
 -   The function cannot access the results or modify the behavior of the next block in the chain based on its emitted values.